sheeeng/getting-started-with-kernel-based-virtual-machine-presentation/PITCHME.md

 ## Abstract (Part 3/5)

-Participants must have a basic knowledge on how Linux operating system works, and must have a Linux based operating system running natively on a laptop in order to join this tutorial.
-We will be focusing on doing some tasks of creating, accessing, modifying, and deleting KVMs, from both graphical user interface (GUI) and CLI.
+Participants must have a basic knowledge of how the Linux operating system works, and must have a recent Linux based operating system running on a portable computer to join this tutorial.

 ---

 ## Abstract (Part 4/5)

-We will busy with these virt-manager tools in the tutorial. - `virt-install` is a command line tool which provides an easy way to provision operating systems into virtual machines. - `virt-viewer` is a lightweight UI interface for interacting with the graphical display of virtualized guest OS.
-It can display VNC or SPICE, and uses libvirt to lookup the graphical connection details.
+We will be focusing on tasks such as creating, accessing, modifying, and deleting KVMs, primarily using CLI and if time permits, using a graphical user interface (GUI) too.

 ---

 ## Abstract (Part 5/5)

-At the end of this tutorial, participants are expected to know how to check if KVM is supported on their hardware, create and manage KVMs with confident, from both GUI and CLI.
+At the end of this tutorial, participants are expected to know how to check if KVM is supported on their computer hardware and manage KVMs with confidence.

+---

+## Agenda / Tasks / 90 Minutes

+- Setup Kernel-based Virtual Machine (KVM)
+- Manage KVM Using:
+  - Command Line Interface (CLI)
+  - Graphical User Interface (GUI)

 ---